Why is the Square in the Shaker Heights School District?

 • Area C, which Shaker Village had left behind when it became Shaker Heights Village in October 1911, would soon become part of Cleveland.

-• The most developed streets near the Van Aken properties were south of North Woodland Road (today Larchmere).
+• The most developed streets near the Van Aken land were south of North Woodland Road (today Larchmere).
 They were in Newburg City, which ran from the Cleveland border east to East 140th Street.
 There was also a growing sentiment in Newburg City in favor of being annexed to Cleveland.

 visit the

-Shaker Historical Society,
+Shaker Historical Society